 (please see our installation instructions PDF on this site.)

 NOTE: We offer these wider, high torque, high-pressure replacement “liner” clamps AT NO CHARGE to anyone who purchased an ADAP09 prior to January 1, 2010 (please send a request by email and we will verify your order and send one clamp per ADAP at no charge to you!)

 ADDITIONAL NOTE: We also offer these clamps for sale to anyone wishing to replace their stock turbo hose clamps since the stock Sprinter clamps pop-off the stock Sprinter plastic resonators on the 2.7 liter 5 cyl engines on a regular basis and can pop off the intercooler sides of the 3 liter V6 engines after hose replacement as well , , , . .please, email us for cost and shipping info.

-If it ever fails, we will replace it at no charge.
+The ADAP09 is backed by our 100% satisfaction guarantee, if it ever fails, we will replace it at no charge.